spren9er/gfm-pdf/README.md

 ## Usage

-Open a markdown document and convert it to PDF using the `gfm-pdf:convert` command.
+Open a markdown document and convert it using the `gfm-pdf:convert` command.
+The generated document(s) will be saved in the same directory as the input file.